Chinatown, Los Angeles: New Chinatown

 During the 1980s, many buildings were constructed for new shopping centers and mini-malls, especially along Broadway.
 Metro Plaza Hotel was opened in the southwest corner of Chinatown in the early 1990s.
-A large Chinese gateway is found at the intersection of Broadway and Cesar Chavez Avenue, funded by the local Teochew-speaking population.
+A large Chinese gateway is located at Broadway and Cesar Chavez Avenue, funded by the local Teochew-speaking population.

-In 1996, Academy Award-winning (for The Killing Fields in 1985) Cambodian refugee, physician and actor, Haing S. Ngor, was shot and killed in the Chinatown residential area in a bungled robbery attempt by members of an Asian gang.
+In 1996, Academy Award-winning (for The Killing Fields) Cambodian refugee, physician, and actor Haing S. Ngor was shot and killed in Chinatown during an attempted robbery.

-By 2000 many people had left the Chinatown for the City of Monterey Park, which is a part of the larger Chinese community in the San Gabriel Valley.
+By 2000, many people had left the Chinatown for the City of Monterey Park, which is a part of the larger Chinese community in the San Gabriel Valley.
 In 2000 AsianWeek said that the Los Angeles Chinatown was "troubled."

 On June 28, 2008, a celebration of the 1938 founding of New Chinatown was held with the L.A.
 Chinatown 70th Anniversary Party.
 "Though lacking the hustle and bustle of San Francisco's Chinatown, Los Angeles' version has charms of its own."

 Revitalization with new development

 The 2010s and 2020s have seen the completion of several large mixed-use and multifamily residential buildings like other neighborhoods in and around Downtown Los Angeles.
-Activists and city council members were concerned about rising rents and displacement of long time residents, many of them low-income as these revitalization projects were approved.
+Activists and city council members were concerned about rising rents and displacement of long time residents, many of them low-income, as these revitalization projects were approved.
 City officials and housing activists have debated how much affordable housing should be included amidst the market rate apartments and condominiums.
 Since 2019, the neighborhood has lacked a centrally located grocery store with a large selection, affordable prices and consistently high quality that opens early and closes late.